fossology/fossology/README.md

 ## Requirements

-The PHP versions 5.5.9 to 5.6.x are supported to work for FOSSology.
-FOSSology requires Postgresql as database server and apache httpd 2.4 as web server.
+The PHP versions 5.6.x and 7.0.x are supported to work for FOSSology.
+FOSSology requires Postgresql as database server and apache httpd 2.6 as web server.
 These and more dependencies are installed by `utils/fo-installdeps`.

 ## Installation